pingcap/tispark/docs/design/2022-06-15-phyical plan explain.md

 * Remove Residual Filter
 * Rename PushDown Filter to Selection.
 * Add the description information of  Index.
-* Add RangeFliter to indicate which conditions are used to build Range.If RangeFilter is empty, it means the scan range is all, otherwise the scan range consists of the conditions in RangeFilter.
+* Add RangeFliter to indicate which conditions are used to build Range.

 ```SQL
 CREATE TABLE `t2` (